 The 5 best destinations in the jungle of peru that you have to visit

 Are you next to take a trip?
 You want to go to the Peruvian jungle but you can not decide where?
 Well, it is said that the Amazonian forests are the only place that gives the sensation of witnessing the dawn of time.
-The Amazon rainforest is the most extensive and varied nature reserve on Earth, abundant botanical and zoological species, in exuberant landscapes where you can go for encounters with wildlife and nature
+The Amazon rainforest is the most extensive and varied nature reserve on Earth.
+It is known for abundant botanical and zoological species, in exuberant landscapes where you can go for encounters with wildlife and nature

-In this text we are going to show you the 5 best destinations in the jungle of Peru, which will surely be of great help for you to decide at once!
+In this article we are going to show you the 5 Best Destinations in Peruvian Jungle.
+These will surely be of great help for you to decide at once!

 Tambopata is ideal for amateurs of nature and the biodiversity of the Amazon rainforest; tourism for scientific purposes, bird watchers, flora and fauna; interested in mysticism and native communities and for those who are passionate about navigating the rivers of the Amazon.

 Because of the Reserve’s protected status and secluded location, it’s incredibly biodiverse.
 The Reserve plays host to over 1,000 species of butterflies, 100 species of mammals, around 600 species of birds, and hundreds of species of trees and plants.
 In fact, this reserve and surrounding region is one of the most biodiverse places on the planet!

 Excellent scenarios for bird watching.
 Also, for those who wish a first foray into pristine forests of the Amazon rainforest.